5 Lifecycle considerations for your E-commerce business

 LTV helps you understand what you can spend to acquire a new customer without losing money.
 And, it gives you a reference point to help you make changes to increase the value of each customer through lifecycle marketing.

-Your AOV (average order value) might be $70, however if you’re paying $150 to maintain or acquire those customers then you’re going to have a bad time very quickly!
+Your AOV (average order value) might be $70, however, if you’re paying $150 to maintain or acquire those customers then you are going to run into problems quite quickly.

-So it’s essential to keep track of your LTV as it should influence how you communicate to your customers across their customer lifecycle.
-And you can ensure they continue to spend and, just as importantly, increase their AOV (Average Order Value).
+It’s essential to keep track of your LTV as it should influence how you communicate to your customers across their lifecycle so to ensure they continue to spend, and just as importantly increase their AOV (Average Order Value).

-A common theme across e-commerce and business growth books (I recommend Zero to One by Peter Thiel) is that the probability of selling to a new prospect is 5-10%, while the probability of selling to an existing customer is 60-80%.
+A common theme across various e-commerce and business growth books (I recommend Zero to One by Peter Thiel) is that there is an idea that the probability of selling to a new prospect is 5-10%, while the probability of selling to an existing customer is 60-80%.

-By doing so, in the short term, you can maintain your LTV and even perhaps upsell on their AOV which ensure a baseline of sales to remain operational.
+You would assume this would mean that you should focus primarily on existing customers across your lifecycle marketing planning?
+By doing so, in the short term, you may maintain your LTV which would ensure a baseline of sales to remain operational.

-However, the dangers of this are that the quality and size of your audience can begin to dilute.
-Even if you retain 80% of your customers each year, the overall profitability will eventually begin to drop.
-Especially when external factors such as completion come into play.
+However, the dangers of this are that the quality and size of your audience lifecycle funnel can begin to dilute over time.
+Even if you retain 80% of your customers each year, the overall value will eventually begin to drop.
+Especially with external factors such as completion come into play.

-- New Customer Acquisition – How to determine if you are succeeding?
+3. New Customers Acquisition – How to determine if you are succeeding?

 To do so, you need to factor in the ‘Customer Acquisition Cost’ (CAC) associated with new customer acquisition.